Advanced Techniques for Responsive Web Design

 JavaScript is probably one of the most‑used programming languages in the world, and a cornerstone of front‑end (and more general) web development.
 It enables the development of interactivity and features that HTML and CSS alone simply cannot, and includes more advanced concepts like closures, callbacks, and asynchronous programming.

 Below you will find a subset of articles from my blog specifically about JavaScript.
-This is an area that I have worked with for many years, and have managed to write about quite a few times.
-There are three hundred collected together for you below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are three hundred nineteen articles collected together for you below.

 The React Context API explained with Provider and Consumer examples, prop drilling trade‑offs, shared app state, and when context is not the right answer.